 Most people are aware of the minor side effects of alcohol, but what many don’t know is that extensive use of alcohol can lead to brain damage.
 Brain damage is a condition that involves the destruction or deterioration of brain cells.

 Brain damage can affect certain functions that many people take for granted, including involuntary functions.
 It can also lead to various neurological diseases.
-In some cases, alcohol brain damage is irreversible (such as when nerve tissues in the brain are affected), so it’s wise to either drink responsibly or refrain from drinking altogether.
+In some cases, alcohol brain damage is irreversible, so it’s wise to either drink responsibly or refrain from drinking altogether.

 When alcohol is consumed regularly over time, it can take a toll on the brain, especially in the prefrontal cortex and regions of the cerebellum.
-More specifically, it can cause these portions to shrink, affecting the brain’s functions.
-The prefrontal cortex is responsible for executive functions like focus, emotions, actions and memory.
-The cerebellum is responsible for cognitive functions such as attention, learning and language.
+More specifically, it may cause these portions to shrink, affecting the brain’s functions.
+The prefrontal cortex is linked to executive functions like planning and decision making.
+The cerebellum is responsible for balance and motor function.
 When these portions of the brain are affected, it can lead to problems with:

 - Short-term memory